harness/uicore/README.md

 ## Publish

 No publishing should be done locally.
-Jenkins should be used to increase version, build, and publish.
+Jenkins is used to increase version, build, and publish.